Zucchini Oatmeal Chocolate Chip Cookies offer a veggie twist on a classic cookie. A great way to use some of your summer zucchini!

 Tips for Success

 - Measure accurately.
 Use a kitchen scale to measure by weight if possible.
-Otherwise, use the spoon and sweep method to measure the dry ingredients and sugar, and take care to measure all ingredients well.
+Otherwise, use the spoon and sweep method to measure the flour, and take care to measure all ingredients well.

 - Measure the zucchini by volume.
 There can be quite a bit of variance in the weights of zucchini due to differences in size, age, and water content.
 This is true even of similarly sized zucchini.
 A volume measurement will be your best bet here, and accuracy isn’t quite as important as for other ingredients.